#GreatBritishBakeOff Judge Paul Hollywood Splits With Wife For Good

-The Great British Bake Off judge Paul Hollywood and his wife, Alex have split after twenty years of marriage.
-Hollywood, a professional pastry chef issued a statement saying that the couple has split once again, and this time for good according to PageSix.
+The Great British Bake Off judge Paul Hollywood and his wife, Alex, have split after twenty years of marriage.
+Hollywood, a professional pastry chef, issued a statement saying that the couple has split once again, and this time for good, according to PageSix.

 “It is with sadness that we have decided to separate.
 Our focus continues to be the happiness of our son, and we would ask the press and public to allow us privacy as a family during this very difficult time.”